francescolonardo/eWPTv2-Preparation/06_file_and_resource_attacks.md

 <?php
 /**
  * This singleton class provides a pooled Doctrine connection to consumers.
 All connection data
- * is configurable via sqlconf.php. 📌
+ * is configurable via sqlconf.php.📌
  *
  * If needed, the instance can be used in a transactional context:
  * <code>